shyper-org/Unishyper/README.md

  * run `make net_emu`
  * run `/examples/net_test/client `

- ## Fatfs Support
+ ## FS Support

+ Currently Unishyper provides two types of file system, including Fatfs based on virtio and Unilib-fs based on Unilib API running on rust hypervisor.

+### Fatfs

- Rust-ShyperOS's Fatfs support based on virtio-blk.
-To enable fatfs, we need to prefare a disk.img for it.
+To enable Fatfs, we need to enable the features `fs` and `fat`, and prefare a disk.img for it.
 The following command make a disk image from zero, or you can just run `make disk` to prepare a disk img.
 ```Makefile
 dd if=/dev/zero of=disk.img bs=4096 count=92160 2>/dev/null
 mkfs.fat -F 32 disk.img
 ```

-Add the feature `fs` in the Cargo.toml.
-Rust-ShyperOS use the [fatfs](https://github.com/rafalh/rust-fatfs) to offer fatfs support.
+Unishyper use the [fatfs](https://github.com/rafalh/rust-fatfs) to offer fatfs support.

 ```toml
 [dependencies.fatfs]